-The theme of this course will focus on personal identity, American multiculturalism, and contemporary issues of social and political importance.
+The theme of this course will focus on contemporary issues of social and political importance, looking in particular at the current primary to determine the Democratic candidate for the 2020 presidential race.
 Throughout the semester you will work to develop your writing abilities and shape your own unique voice as a prose writer.
 Reading, itself, is one of the essential skills to develop effective, persuasive, and enjoyable writing.
 Those people who read the most are inevitably those for whom writing comes more "naturally," and so we will work on our reading skills as a part of working on our writing.
 To this end, one of the primary elements and forms of composition we will focus on in this class is the analysis of model essays to help us better understand the structures, techniques, and strategies they employ to craft effective prose writing.
 You will use what you learn from them in your own essays, taking three major assignments (in addition to many smaller ones) through multiple stages of revision.
 In the course of these revisions, you will review and constructively critique one another's work, helping one another to become better writers while improving your own writing in the process.